deepmodeling/DeePTB/_sources/quick_start/api/basic_api.md

 from dptb.data import build_dataset

 dataset = build_dataset(
-    root: str, # your dataset root dir
+    root=str, # your dataset root dir
-    prefix: str, # your prefix of datafile folders
-    get_eigenvalues: bool, # whether to get eigenvalues when build the dataset
-    basis: dict # the basis defined in the common_options )
+    prefix=str, # your prefix of datafile folders get_eigenvalues=bool, # whether to get eigenvalues when build the dataset basis=dict # the basis defined in the common_options )

 # Then, you can get the atomicdata from built dataset as: